 - C. Davida Ingram, There is Prophecy in the Bark of a Dog: Sketches of Black Feminist Poetics

 - Alexis Pauline Gumbs, black feminist metaphysics (aka breathing)

 - Bryce Henson, Marielle Presente: The Directionality of Black Feminist Praxis in the African Diaspora

 - Neesha Powell-Twagirumukiza, Why Black Art is Inherently Political

 - Christopher Paul Jordan, Poems

 - Britta Johnson and dk pan, C. Davida Ingram, Britta Johnson, and dk pan discuss When I Rub the Dead Skin of the Thing against Me I Find I am Soft, Brown and Human

 - C. Davida Ingram, Postscript

-Volume 2 of Monday is available at the Jacob Lawrence Gallery.
-It may also be found at Mount Analogue, The Elliott Bay Book Company, and through Open Editions.
-The cost is $15 for students and $20 for all others.
+Volume 2 of MONDAY may be purchased online.
+The cost is $10 for students and $15 for all others.
 Proceeds support the next issue of the journal.